 The coefficients are marginal effect after logistic model; Standard errors in parentheses; *** p<0.01, ** p<0.05, * p<0.1

-Social capital namely political participation in the form of presidential election participation in rural and urban areas shows the direction of different relationships.
+Social capital, namely political participation in the form of presidential election participation in rural and urban areas, shows the direction of different relationships.
 Radcliff (2017) has documented several studies related to selection and happiness.
-Real-world data from the economic paradigm of a new happiness is used to show that life satisfaction is influenced by presidential systems.
-In a famous 1990 essay in The Journal of Democracy, Professor Juan Linz argued that presidential democracies were very problematic because they did a poor job of translating public wishes into results, because they promoted the "winners take all" mentality in such a way that the president represented (at most) only its coalition while pretending to represent the nation, and because they tend to produce catastrophic disasters that lead to the collapse of democracy itself (Radcliff, 2017).
+Real-world data from the economic paradigm of a new happiness is used to show that presidential systems influence life satisfaction.
+In a famous 1990 essay in The Journal of Democracy, Professor Juan Linz argued that presidential democracies were very problematic because they did a poor job of translating public wishes into results because they promoted the "winners take all" mentality in such a way that the president represented (at most) only its coalition while pretending to represent the nation, and because they tend to produce catastrophic disasters that lead to the collapse of democracy itself (Radcliff, 2017).
 On the other hand, optimism toward the future will ultimately give life satisfaction (Abdul-Hakim et al., 2014).
-A sense of optimism for presidential candidates brings a better future and can be a motivation for people to participate in presidential elections.
+A sense of optimism for presidential candidates brings a better future and can motivate people to participate in presidential elections.

-Individuals who take part in the presidential election in the city are happier than those who do not participate in the presidential election.
-On the other hand, individuals who live in rural areas, participating in the presidential election have lower happiness compared to individuals who do not participate in the presidential election.
+Individuals who participate in the city's presidential election are happier than those who do not participate in the presidential election.
+On the other hand, individuals who live in rural areas participating in the presidential election have lower happiness compared to individuals who do not participate in the presidential election.
 This is interesting because the euphoria of the presidential election in urban areas is seen as a democratic party to channel their political aspirations and not so for individuals in rural areas.
-Differences in the character and behavior of rural and urban communities in general elections often attract attention (Harding, 2010; McKee, 2008; Scala & Johnson, 2017).
-Urban communities whose majority are immigrants usually choose to visit the polling place early.
-The conditions of polling stations also make a difference, because usually, polling stations in urban areas are more and closer to housing or workplaces, so there are fewer queues and shorter time spent.
-Contrary to rural elections, where people choose to arrive before closing time, the distance to polling stations is rather far away, and the long queues that make them need more time.
+Differences in the character and behaviour of rural and urban communities in general elections often attract attention (Harding, 2010; McKee, 2008; Scala & Johnson, 2017).
+Urban communities, primarily immigrants, usually choose to visit the polling place early.
+The conditions of polling stations also make a difference because polling stations in urban areas are more and closer to housing or workplaces, so there are fewer queues and shorter time spent.
+Contrary to rural elections, where people choose to arrive before closing time, the distance to polling stations is relatively far away, and the long queues make them need more time.

-Trust in entrusting children to neighbors only affects individuals who live in urban areas.
-This is possible because in general people in urban areas are people who migrate with a limited number of families.
-The existence of a trusted neighbor will greatly help individuals to carry out their activities efficiently.
-Abdul-Hakim et al. (2014) also show that social capital has a significant impact on the quality of life among rural households in Malaysia.
-Somarriba Arechavala et al. (2021) emphasize the neighborhood community has profound effects on individual well-being and happiness.
-Neighborhood environment characteristics that seem most directly related to residents' happiness include access to open, natural, and green spaces, which are design features that allow for social interaction.
+Trust in entrusting children to neighbours only affects individuals who live in urban areas.
+This is possible because people in urban areas generally migrate with a limited number of families.
+The existence of a trusted neighbour will significantly help individuals carry out their activities efficiently.
+Abdul-Hakim et al. (2014) also show that social capital significantly impacts the quality of life among rural households in Malaysia.
+Somarriba Arechavala et al. (2021) emphasize that the neighbourhood community profoundly affects individual well-being and happiness.
+Neighbourhood environment characteristics that seem most directly related to residents' happiness include access to open, natural, and green spaces, which are design features that allow for social interaction.
 Many studies have evidenced how the environment can influence happiness.
-The way cities are designed, and in particular low socio-economic level areas, is directly linked to greater emotional well-being and everything it implies.
-If dwellings are not generally spacious and comfortable, if social life takes place in public spaces more than it does in other neighborhoods, then these spaces need quality of life for their residents.
-At present, with the disruption caused by the COVID virus, this has become even more pertinent.
+The way cities are designed, particularly low socio-economic level areas, is directly linked to greater emotional well-being and everything it implies.
+If dwellings are not generally spacious and comfortable, if social life takes place in public spaces more than in other neighbourhoods, they need quality of life for their residents.
+With the disruption caused by the COVID virus, this has become even more pertinent.

 Conclusion